Friedrich Wilhelm von Reden: Life

 There is a recently (2002 by Augustyn Dyrda) rebuilt monument to Reden in Chorzów (Königshütte).
 The original statue, a bronce cast made by the german sculptor Theodor Kalide, was erected in 1853 on mining ground.
 This monument has a turbulent history having been demolished and restored several times with the changing political winds in Silesia (1945 definitely pulled down).

 On 4 June 1935, the Society of German metalworks and miners donated the Reden medal, on the 25th Anniversary of the Wrocław University of Technology, as an award for excellent dissertations from mining and metallurgical engineers.
-This award is given since 1948, by the Society for Mining, Metallurgy, Raw Material and Environmental Technology.
+This award has been given since 1948, by the Society for Mining, Metallurgy, Raw Material and Environmental Technology.